TeleRAG: Efficient Retrieval-Augmented Generation Inference with Lookahead Retrieval: Related Work

 \section{Related Work}

-\pgheading{Systems for RAG} Prior works have accelerated RAG by caching the LLM's KV cache from retrieved documents~\cite{jin2024ragcache, lu2024turborag, yao2024cacheblend}.
+\pgheading{Efficient RAG methods} Prior works have accelerated RAG by caching the LLM's KV cache from retrieved documents~\cite{jin2024ragcache, lu2024turborag, yao2024cacheblend}.
 However, these approaches primarily reduce prefill latency, failing to address the retrieval and decode latencies which often dominate.
-Other techniques, like speculative retrieval~\cite{zhang2024accelerating} or fine-grained pipelining~\cite{jiang2024piperag}, target different RAG paradigms (e.g., per-token retrieval) and do not apply to the widely-used modular pipelines discussed in \S\ref{sec:background-rag}.
-Unlike these approaches, \sys is the first to tackle the fundamental system challenges of long retrieval latency and large memory requirements for modular RAG with large-scale datastores.
+Other techniques, like speculative retrieval~\cite{zhang2024accelerating} or fine-grained pipelining~\cite{jiang2024piperag}, target per-token retrieval, which is a different RAG paradigm and does not apply to the modular pipelines discussed in \S\ref{sec:background-rag}.
+Unlike these approaches, \sys tackles the fundamental system challenges of long retrieval latency and large memory requirements for modular RAG.

+\cameraready{ \pgheading{System optimizations for modular RAG} There are several concurrent works to \sys that optimize system efficiency for modular RAG.
+For increasing throughput, HedraRAG~\cite{hu2025hedrarag} leverages intra-request similarity and inter-query skew to accelerate retrieval with compute graph transformation, query reordering and dynamic placement between CPU and GPU; RAGO~\cite{jiang2025rago} designs a schema for modular RAG and enables automatic performance analysis and optimizations on top of the schema; Hermes~\cite{shen2025hermes} distributes the datastore across multiple CPU nodes and proposes efficient search algorithms to accelerate retrieval across nodes. }

+\cameraready{ For reducing memory, EdgeRAG~\cite{seemakhupt2024_edgerag} proposes to generate embeddings on-the-fly and offload embeddings to disk for the IVF index; LEANN~\cite{wang2025leann} designs efficient embedding recomputation for the HNSW~\cite{malkov_hnsw} index.
+In contrast to these works, \sys achieves both acceleration and GPU memory saving for retrieval with the IVF index. }

 \pgheading{Systems for compound LLM applications} Apart from RAG, there is a growing interest in compound or agentic LLM applications, where multiple LLM calls and other applications are combined to serve complex functionalities~\cite{compound-ai-blog,sigarch,wang2024survey}.
 AI Metropolis~\cite{xie2024ai} accelerates LLM-based multi-agent simulations with out-of-order execution.
 RAG is a specific type of application in this broader direction, and we propose systems techniques to optimize its execution latency, focusing on the characteristics of retrieval workload.